DOI10.47051/IIXV1820

 Etymology: The name Dipsas comes from the Greek dipsa (=thirst)12 and probably refers to the fact that the bite of these snakes was believed to cause intense thirst.
 The specific epithet oligozonata comes from the Greek words oligo (=few), zona (=belt), and the suffix -atus (=provided with).12 It refers to the low number of complete transverse bands.3

-See it in the wild: Short-banded Snail-Eaters are recorded rarely, usually no more than once every few weeks at any given locality.
-However, there are some areas, like around the towns Susudel and Oña, where individuals are seen more frequently, especially around sunset as they cross trails and roads in areas of highland shrubland.
+See it in the wild: Short-banded Snail-Eaters are rarely recorded, usually no more than once every few weeks at any given locality.
+However, there are some areas, like around the towns of Susudel and Oña, where individuals are seen more frequently, especially around sunset as they cross trails and roads in areas of highland shrubland.

 Acknowledgments: Special thanks to Jorge Luis Romero for providing novel natural history data on Dipsas oligozonata.